 Segment Reporting.
 We are managed and operated as one business, which is focused on creating and commercializing products targeted exclusively for women.
-Our business operations are managed by a single management team that reports to the President of our Company.
+Our business operations are managed by a single executive leadership team that is chaired by the Chief Executive Officer of our Company, who oversees all operations.
 We do not operate separate lines of business with respect to any of our products and we do not prepare discrete financial information with respect to separate products.
 All product sales are derived from sales in the United States.
 Accordingly, we view our business as one reportable operating segment.